loyep/next-pwa/examples/web-push/README.md

 # next-pwa - web push

-This example demonstrates how to use `next-pwa` to implement web push with custom worker.
+This example demonstrates how to use `next-pwa` to implement web push using a custom worker.

 **NOTE**